Healthcare & Social Change: What's the Relationship?

 No part of community life exists in a vacuum.
 When one aspect of society changes, it affects all of modern society.
 A powerful example of this exists in the relationship between social change and healthcare.
 The way that our community addresses health problems is tied to our evolving social dynamics.
 Healthcare practices and the availability of healthcare have grown to more accurately reflect our populations and social structure.

 Public policies have been shaped by social movements led by concerned citizens.
 These public policies then influence how nurses, physicians, and healthcare institutions administer care.

 Vice versa—medical advancements have shaped social movements which shape public policy.

 In this way, healthcare and social change go hand-in-hand—you can’t fully understand one without examining the other.
-This guide will explore the fundamentals of social change, as well as how social awareness impacts public health in our modern society.
+This guide from a private California university will explore the fundamentals of social change, as well as how social awareness impacts public health in our modern society.

 What is Social Change?

 Social change is not one specific action or process.
 Instead, the phrase social change represents the ever-present and ongoing transformations that reshape our relationship to one another.

 Though social change often enters the political arena, it is fundamentally a cultural phenomenon.